couchbaselabs/docs-ng/content/couchbase-manual-1.8/introduction-to-couchbase-server.markdown

 ### Failover

 Information is distributed around a cluster using a series of replicas.
-For Couchbase buckets you can configure the number of **Unhandled:** `[:unknown-tag :firstterm]` (complete copies of the data stored in the bucket) that should be kept within the Couchbase Server Cluster.
+For Couchbase buckets you can configure the number of `replicas` (complete copies of the data stored in the bucket) that should be kept within the Couchbase Server Cluster.

-In the event of a failure in a server (either due to transient failure, or for administrative purposes), you can use a technique called **Unhandled:**
-`[:unknown-tag :firstterm]` to indicate that a node within the Couchbase Cluster is no longer available, and that the replica vBuckets for the server are enabled.
+In the event of a failure in a server (either due to transient failure, or for administrative purposes), you can use a technique called `failover` to indicate that a node within the Couchbase Cluster is no longer available, and that the replica vBuckets for the server are enabled.

 The failover process contacts each server that was acting as a replica and updates the internal table that maps client requests for documents to an